bigjow56/AutomaDev/replit.md

 AutomaDev is a full-stack web application that serves as a landing page and contact platform for a business automation consultancy.
 The application showcases automation services, web development capabilities, and system integration solutions.
 It's built as a modern, responsive single-page application with a professional contact form system for lead generation.

-**Latest Update (Sept 2025)**: The platform now includes complete AI agent integration with n8n workflow automation, featuring real-time bidirectional communication through WebSockets and webhook endpoints for seamless customer support automation.
+**Latest Update (October 2025)**: The platform now includes complete AI agent integration with n8n workflow automation, featuring real-time bidirectional communication through WebSockets and webhook endpoints for seamless customer support automation.
+Additionally, a dynamic hero slider has been implemented to showcase both the original AutomaDev design and a new IA & Automation design with automatic rotation and manual navigation.

 ## User Preferences